MRC-Epid-it24/intake24/docs/api/survey/surveys-public.md

 ## Create user

-Publicly accessible API end-point.
+Publicly accessible endpoint for survey respondent creation.

-Create a new user account with a specific user name and a redirect URL if allowed by the survey settings.
-User generation must be allowed in survey settings and JWT secret must be set.
+- use must be allowed in [survey settings](/admin/surveys/#external-communication)
+- payload must be a valid JWT token signed with secret set up in survey settings

 :::warning
 JWT secret should be treated as a `shared secret for machine-to-machine communication`.
 Therefore it should always be securely stored in backend and not embedded in frontend code, where it can be easily extracted and misused.